-USS COPELAND was the 17th OLIVER HAZARD PERRY class guided missile frigate and was homeported in San Diego, Calif.
-After decommissioning the frigate transfered to the Egyptian Navy on September 18, 1996, and was renamed MUBARAK.
+USS COPELAND was the 17th OLIVER HAZARD PERRY class guided missile frigate and was last homeported in San Diego, Calif.
+After decommissioning the frigate was transfered to the Egyptian Navy on September 18, 1996, and was renamed MUBARAK.
 In 2011 her name was again changed to ALEXANDRIA.

 |General Characteristics:||Keel Laid: October 24, 1979|

 |Commissioned: August 7, 1982|

 |Builder: Todd Pacific Shipyards Co., Los Angeles Division, San Pedro, Ca.|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Length: 445 feet (133.5 meters)|

 |Beam: 45 feet (13.5 meters)|

 |Draft: 24,6 feet (7.5 meters)|